Kia EV9 review – a great seven-seater electric SUV

 Reliability & safety

-Take a look at our 2023 Driver Power results, and there are lots of positive signs that the EV9 will be reliable and go down a storm with customers.
+Take a look at our 2024 Driver Power results, and there are lots of positive signs that the EV9 will be reliable and go down a storm with customers, thanks to the brand’s third place overall.
 It should also be very safe, not only thanks to its size, but also as a result of Kia throwing the kitchen sink at its flagship model.

-Owners were full of praise for its electric motors and transmission, scoring the EV6 sixth in this category, while it came eighth for practicality and boot space – an area where the seven-seat EV9 should do even better.
+In our 2023 results, owners were full of praise for the Kia EV6’ electric motors and transmission, scoring the EV6 sixth in this category, while it came eighth for practicality and boot space – an area where the seven-seat EV9 should do even better.
 The EV6 also came 26th for overall quality, while reliability was ranked 63rd.

 Safety